Q&A: Fix “Enter The Password to Unlock Your iPhone Backup” in iTunes?

 Here are a few programs you can try yourself.
 Note: they are not free software.

-If you're on a Mac machine, give iTunes Backup Unlocker a try.
+If you're on a Mac machine, get iTunes Password Genius for Mac.

 You already have so many passwords, don't easily create another one.
 The fewer you have, the better you'll memorize them.
 Of course, it's another story if you're using a password management tool.